On this page:

 Stress management is an important skill and it is worth taking the time to figure out what works best for you.
 Taking care of your mind and body can go a long way toward managing your stress level and help restore you to balance.
 Here are some suggestions...

-Eat a healthy diet.
-Sugar and processed foods can exacerbate stress.
+- Eat a healthy diet.
+Sugar and processed foods can make stress worse.

-Avoid using alcohol/other drugs in an attempt to relieve stress.
-See Alcohol and Other Drugs for more information.
+- Avoid using Alcohol or Other Drugs in an attempt to relieve stress.

 Students often feel as though they should be able to cope with everything.
 If excessive worry and stress is impacting the quality of your life, it is time to get help.
 A mental health clinician or a physician can help you identify a variety of treatment options that can help you find relief.
 There are a number of resources available on campus that can help you gain a better understanding of the ways stress and anxiety impact you.

-Resources for Stress and Mental Health lists additional resources on and off-campus.
+For more information see Resources for Stress and Mental Health for resources on and off-campus.